cdransf/cd-11ty/src/posts/2013/okkervil-river-open-mic-night.md

 ---
 date: '2013-07-17'
+title: 'Okkervil River - Open Mic Night'
+description: "Not out of place at all at an open mic night.
+Excellent."
 draft: false
-title: Okkervil River - Open Mic Night
 tags: ['video', 'music']
 ---